We Are Thankful fall theme full of songs and activities.

 The Blessings Jar: A Story About Being ThankfulEver have one of those “grumpy” days where everything just seems bad?
 I know I

 have and so have my kids.
-This board book helps focus on the positive things around one, rather than the negative ones.
+This board book helps to focus on the positive things around one, rather than the negative ones.

 Punky’s grandmother helps her make a Blessings Jar so they can fill it with all of the positive blessings they encounter during their day!
 We all need that reminder to focus on our blessings, especially when life feels hard.
 It is also a great way to teach thankfulness in a way that little ones can understand.
 And it focuses on the special